Uvacoder/discord-slinkity/pages/contact.md

       items:
         - type: text
           text: >-
-            Due to a further influx of work, Lavean Services Limited are actively recruiting and have a number of positions available.
+            Due to a further influx of work, we are actively recruiting and have a number of positions available.